vxst/tensorflow-release/README.md

 # Tensorflow release
-VXST's build of tensorflow
+VXST's build of Tensorflow release

- * ARM64-Linux-PY39
+ * Tensorflow v2.4.1 for aarch64 and python 3.9